satyamramawat/TFIDFMapperReducerPython/README.md

 -input /python/test.txt/ \
 -output /wordout `

-- **IMPORTANT NOTES,
+**IMPORTANT NOTE**
-**1) Kindly have Latest Hadoop Streaming JAR which has version more then 3.x.x, older version does not support -file extension.
+1) Kindly have Latest Hadoop Streaming JAR which has version more then 3.x.x, older version does not support -file extension.

 ***Author - Satyam Ramawat